davidchocholaty/purple-fullstack-case-study/README.md

 - Network dependency for local development
 - More complex setup for a simple case study

+### Why REST API instead of tRPC?
+The REST API was implemented with Express.js for a simple reason: the developer’s familiarity with these tools made the development process faster.

 ## API Documentation

 See [`backend/API.md`](currency-converter/backend/API.md) for complete API documentation.